-- Be Careful When Making Notes on Exercise Restrictions – For example, if you write, “I tried to go running today but experienced pain in my knee,” the insurance adjuster will only see the phrase “I tried to go running today.”
+- Be Careful When Making Notes on Exercise Restrictions – For example, if you write, “I tried to go running today but experienced pain in my knee after jogging for a few minutes,” the insurance adjuster will only see the phrase “I tried to go running today.”
 The defense could pick out this fact and argue that you felt well enough to go running despite the pain, so the pain must not have been that bad.

 - Avoid Overwhelming Details: Be Concise – Despite the name, your pain journal is not your actual journal.
-For this reason, you should only include information relating to your personal injury case.
+For this reason, you should only include information relating to your injury.
 Adding excess information will only overwhelm the real point of your pain journal, and may even make some of the other details less valuable during your negotiations.

 The Importance of Consistency

 Remember, consistency is one of the most important elements of a useful pain journal.